bruceravel/demeter/documentation/Artemis/data.rst

     S\ :sup:`2`\ :sub:`0`, E\ :sub:`0`, |Delta| R, and
     |sigma|\ :sup:`2` for each path assigned to this data set.
 This is
     intended only for a one-path, one-shell fit.
-While it may be tempting to expect broader utility out of this function – don't.
+While it may be tempting to expect broader utility out of this function |nd| don't.
 It really only serves this narrow purpose.
 **Discard**
     Discard the displayed path, removing its window, and removing it